Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization I: the general framework

-Our pre-quantum bundle is then identified with a space of regular functions of $L^2(\mathcal{N}'_\mathbb{C},D\mu_c)$ referred to a vacuum $\Psi_0$ rather than sections.
-The effect of the reference to the vacuum is that covariant derivatives incorporate an extra multiplicative factor $-i\theta(X)$ provided by the symplectic potential to the directional derivative.
+when referred to a reference section $\Psi_r$.
+See the discussion at the end of \autoref{ssec:linearOp} for further details about the relation of $\Psi_r$ with the vacuum of the theory $\Psi_0$.
+The effect of the reference on \eqref{eq:wholePreq} is that covariant derivatives incorporate an extra multiplicative factor $-i\theta(X)$ provided by the symplectic potential to the directional derivative.

 Another key factor of this construction is that in the quantum theory every magnitude is obtained by integration of the classical degrees of freedom.
 This turns the classical manifold $\mathcal{M}_C$ into a rather auxiliary object.
 Let $\Psi$ be a pre-quantum state, and consider a translation by $\Psi(\phi^\mathbf{x})\mapsto \Psi(\phi^\mathbf{x}+h^\mathbf{x})$.
-Only when $h^\mathbf{x}\in \mathcal{H}_K\simeq \mathcal{H}_\Delta$, the Cameron-Martin Hilbert space, we can reabsorb this into the Gaussian measure \eqref{eq:gaussianmeasure} with an integrable Radon-Nikodym factor.
-Hence, we can consider $\mathcal{H}_\Delta$ as the only well-defined tangent vectors on the linear manifold $\mathcal{M}_C$ for the quantum counterpart, since they are the only ones that leave the Hilbert space invariant.
-Nonetheless, in general curved spacetimes this is not the case, and evolution will not preserve $L^2(\mathcal{N}'_\mathbb{C},D\mu_c)$ unless the spacetime is static or stationary.
+Only when $h^\mathbf{x}\in \mathcal{H}_K\simeq \mathcal{H}_\Delta$, the Cameron-Martin Hilbert space, we can reabsorb this into the Gaussian measure \eqref{eq:gaussianmeasure} with an integrable Radon-Nikodym factor \cite{hidaWhiteNoise1993,nunnoMalliavinCalculus2009}.
+Hence, we can consider $\mathcal{H}_\Delta$ as the only well-defined tangent vectors on the linear manifold $\mathcal{M}_C\simeq \mathcal{N}'_{\mathbb{C}}$ for the quantum counterpart, since they are the only ones that leave the Hilbert space invariant.
+Nonetheless, in general curved spacetimes this is not the case, and evolution will not preserve $L^2(\mathcal{N}'_\mathbb{C},D\mu_c)$ unless the spacetime is static or stationary \cite{ashtekarQuantumFields1975,agulloUnitarityUltraviolet2015,corichiSchrodingerFock2004}.
 We will deal with these issues in Section \ref{sec:timeevolution}.